How to Create a Cash Discounting Program for Your Retail Store

 Every time a product is scanned at checkout, your point-of-sale (POS) system is quietly capturing a goldmine of information: what sold, how much, which promotions worked, and even when your customers prefer to shop.

 These days, winging it just doesn’t cut it.
 The stores that stay ahead are the ones using real data to make smarter moves.
-From figuring out what to stock, to pricing right, to really understanding your customers, scan data takes every sale and shows you what’s working, what’s not, and where you can level things up.
+From figuring out what to stock to pricing right to really understanding your customers, scan data takes every sale and shows you what’s working, what’s not, and where you can level things up.

 In this post, we’ll show what scan data in retail really is, why it matters, and how it can help you spot trends, plan smarter, and run your stores like a pro—without the guesswork.